Skip to content

 Master Keybindings

-This defines version 2.0 of the master keybinding file format.
-Breaking changes from version 1.0 are described below
+This defines version 2.1 of the master keybinding file format.
+All changes (including breaking) are described below

 Master keybindings are TOML files that begin with a line containing #:master-keybindings and include the following top-level fields: